Getting Married in Ireland

 The following information is, for the most part, taken from the official Government website; HERE

-If you would like information about Getting Married in Ireland - please contact us directly via email: romy@abeautifulceremony.ie
+If you would like information about Getting Married in Ireland - please contact me directly via email: romy@abeautifulceremony.ie

-Every couple wanting to be legally married in the Republic of Ireland, must first contact the Government agency; Heath Service Executive (HSE), Civil Registration Service.
+Every couple wanting to be legally married in the Republic of Ireland, must contact the Government agency; Heath Service Executive (HSE), Civil Registration Service to arrange the necessary paperwork for a legal marriage ceremony.

 You must give notice to an HSE Registration office.
 This applies to all civil, religious and secular marriages.